Sadie Robertson Huff: Career

 She sang Away in a Manger with Alison Krauss for her family's bestselling album, Duck the Halls: A Robertson Family Christmas.

-Robertson was the runner-up on Season 19 of Dancing with the Stars.
-Robertson has appeared in two films God's Not Dead 2 and I'm Not Ashamed, and launched her successful speaking and worship tour, Live Original, in the fall of 2016.
+Robertson Huff was the runner-up on Season 19 of Dancing with the Stars.
+Robertson Huff has appeared in two films God's Not Dead 2 and I'm Not Ashamed, and launched her successful speaking and worship tour, Live Original, in the fall of 2016.

-Robertson speaks at Passion Christian Conference every January.
+Robertson Huff speaks at Passion Christian Conference every January.

-Robertson partnered with Roma Boots and worked alongside them in their mission to "give poverty the boot."
+Robertson Huff partnered with Roma Boots and worked alongside them in their mission to "give poverty the boot."

-In 2014, Robertson wrote a New York Times Best Seller book about faith and Christian values called Live Original.
+In 2014, Robertson Huff wrote a New York Times Best Seller book about faith and Christian values called Live Original.
 She released a sequel to her first book, Live Original, called Live Fearless, in 2018 and in 2020 released Live: Remain Alive, Be Alive at a Specified Time, Have an Exciting or Fulfilling Life.
 This book encourages readers to thrive in God-given life, find confidence, deal with haters, live in the moment, discover the power of words, and wholeheartedly embrace God's ways so they can make the best choices.

-In 2021, Robertson signed a deal to be part of a TV series titled, Life Just Got Real, with producer Brad Krevoy.
+In 2021, Robertson Huff signed a deal to be part of a TV series titled, Life Just Got Real, with producer Brad Krevoy.
 The series idea was adapted from her book, Life Just Got Real, which was published in 2016.
-Robertson would appear on the show, however, her main role would be that of producer.
+Robertson Huff would appear on the show, however, her main role would be that of producer.

 Live on Purpose: 100 Devotionals for Letting Go of Fear and Following God was released in September 2021 and in February 2022, she published Who Are You Following?: Pursuing Jesus in a Social-Media Obsessed World.
 She co wrote a book with her husband entitled How to Put Love First: Find Meaningful Connection with God, Your People, and Your Community (2023).

-In February 2024, it was announced that Sadie Robertson-Huff would be the commencement speaker at the University of Mount Olive 2024 graduation.
+In February 2024, it was announced that Robertson Huff would be the commencement speaker at the University of Mount Olive 2024 graduation.

 Personal life

-In 2018, Robertson dated Outer Banks actor Austin North for four months.
+In 2018, Robertson Huff dated Outer Banks actor Austin North for four months.

-On June 9, 2019, Robertson became engaged to Christian Huff.
+On June 9, 2019, Robertson Huff became engaged to Christian Huff.
 They married on November 25, 2019.
 On October 4, 2020, the couple announced that they were expecting their first child, a girl.
-On May 11, 2021, Robertson gave birth to their daughter.
+On May 11, 2021, Robertson Huff gave birth to their daughter.
 On November 3, 2022, they announced that they were expecting their second child.
 Their daughter was born on May 22, 2023.
 On February 14, 2025, they announced that she was expecting their third child.
 On August 1, 2025, the couple welcomed their third child, a daughter.